NorbertKominak/Pixel_Hunter1.0/README.md

 Image analysis using combination of freely available pre-trained neural networks with Google Cloud Vision, Amazon Rekognition and Microsoft Computer Vision APIs.

 Input images are loaded from the directory specified by --input_dir argument.
-All outputs are stored in the directory specified by --output_dir.Whether APIs are allowed to run or not is defined by --allow_api argument.
+All outputs are stored in the existing directory specified by --output_dir.Whether APIs are allowed to run or not is defined by --allow_api argument.
 Only selected images are sent for further analysis to APIs.
 The selection is determined by each neural network`s outputs.

 ## Installation